 TOTTENHAM HOTSPUR FOUNDATION LAUNCH - CREATING OPPORTUNITIES THAT CHANGE LIVES

-Tottenham Hotspur Football Club today launched the Tottenham Hotspur Foundation – an independent charity to oversee the Club’s work in the community.
+Tottenham Hotspur Football Club launched the Tottenham Hotspur Foundation on Monday – an independent charity to oversee the Club’s work in the community.

-Tottenham Hotspur Football Club today launched the Tottenham Hotspur Foundation – an independent charity to oversee the Club’s work in the community.· £4.5m investment from Club
+Tottenham Hotspur Football Club launched the Tottenham Hotspur Foundation on Monday – an independent charity to oversee the Club’s work in the community.· £4.5m investment from Club

 · Community-based programme offering half a million sporting opportunities to young people